The Spurs boss says he is happy to allow players to leave, particularly in a World Cup year, and adds that he has no problem with Etienne Capoue

 Sherwood, who took over from Andre Villas-Boas last month, has guided Spurs to four victories in his opening five league matches.

-When questioned on whether he would be prepared to sell during the current transfer window, Sherwood said he would not have a problem allowing some players to leave.
+However, when questioned on whether he would be prepared to sell during the current transfer window, Sherwood admitted he would not have a problem allowing some players to leave.

 "Yes, absolutely," he told reporters.
 "As long as they're the players I don't want to take us forward, then I'm happy [to sell them].

 "But it's sometimes a case of supply and demand.
 We've got fantastic players here at the club and if we were to lose no one I wouldn't be shedding any tears, but you can only go with a certain amount of players and the pressure's on because it's a World Cup year for a lot of these players.
 It's important that they're playing.

 "We can't guarantee that they're going to get maximum game time, but we certainly won't be leaving ourselves short."